mxvements/ft_cpp02/README.md

 + Range: The maximum you can represent with 4 bits for the integer part is 15, so you can’t represent numbers larger than that.
 + Precision: You can only represent fractions that can be expressed within 4 bits after the decimal point, limiting how precise your values can be.

+---

+## BSP (binary space partitioning)

+A method used in computer graphics, computational geometry, and game development to recursively subdivide a space into convex sets byy using hyperplanes.

+To determine if a point is inside a trinagle using BSP, we can take advantaged of the properties of trienagles and rheir orientation.
+Although BSP trees are typpically used for partitioning space in more complex scenarios, we can apply a straightforward method using the concepts of area and orientation to check for point containment.
+Define the Triangle: Let the triangle be defined by three vertices 𝐴
+A,
+𝐵
+B, and
+𝐶
+C.

+Define the Point: Let the point to check be
+𝑃
+P.

+Calculate Areas: To determine if the point is inside the triangle, we can calculate the areas of the triangle formed by the vertices and the point.

+Calculate the area of triangle 𝐴, 𝐵,𝐶
++ Define the triangle as an array of pts {A. B. C}
++ Define the point to evaluate P
++ Calculate areas with the formula (0.5 * ((x1 * (y2 - y3)) + (x2 * (y3 - y1)) + (x3 * (y1 - y2))))
+  + of the triangle
+  + of the trinagles formed by the point P
+    + ABP
+    + BCP
+    + CAP
++ Area(ABC) = Area(ABP) + Area(BCP) + Area(CAP) -> formula to check containment